console Package¶

 console.beep module¶

 Cross-platform beep functions.
-See BoomBox for audio file and tone generation sound effects.
+See BoomBox for audio-file playback and tone-generation for sound effects.

 console.constants module¶